NewGit1999/Mern-Docker/README.md

-Marn application with Frontend and Backend parts, containing TDD and finally dockerized
+Marn application with Frontend and Backend parts, containing TDD and finally dockerized/docker compose